karlorz/full-stack-fastapi-template/infra/README.md

 * `fastapicloud.dev` is configured later, for production for Knative.
 * `fastapicloud.club` is configured later, for staging for Knative.
-* `fastapicloud.xyz` is configured later, for development for Knative.
+* `fastapicloud.space` is configured later, for development for Knative.

 **Note**: we currently don't use the following, we might want to refactor or remove them.

 * `fastapicloud.com` points to production at the Ingress Nginx.
 * `fastapicloud.work` points to staging at the Ingress Nginx.
-* `fastapicloud.me` points to development at the Ingress Nginx.
+* `fastapicloud.site` points to development at the Ingress Nginx.

 ### Cloudflare DNS